toddledev/documentation/docs/18-guides/99-contribution guide/index.md

   - Standard version: 800px width (e.g., `image-name.webp`)
   - Large version: 3200px width with "-large" suffix (e.g., `image-name-large.webp`)
 - Place all images in the same folder as the page's `index.md` file
+- If a link is included, ensure that it points to the `main` branch

 ## Examples
 For component examples, use the following format: